johnbender/writing/_posts/2012-11-27-math-envy-and-coffeescripts-foibles.md

 ## Derivation Trees

-The inference rules in an operational semantics definition can be used in a _derivation tree_ to show how a term will evaluate.
+The inference rules in an operational semantics definition can be used in _derivation trees_ to show how a terms will evaluate.
 Rules are "stacked" on one another to show how they work in succession to produce an evaluation result.

 ```haskell
 -- parenthesis are supplied for clarity only